How Many Calories Are in Your Favorite Holiday Foods?

 Oh, hey!
 A fruit!
 This is healthy, right?
 Nope.
 Though cranberries on their own are healthy — and packed with vitamin C — cranberry sauce can be loaded with sugar.

-Half a cup of the sweet side is about 209 calories and 52 grams of sugar, or about the same as a peppermint mocha latte.
+A quarter cup of the sweet side is about 111 calories and 22 grams of sugar, or about the same as a peppermint mocha latte.

 Better choice: Sweeten frozen cranberries with fruit juices instead.
 Yes, you’re still adding sugar, but at least you’re also adding some vitamins.